A short guide to help builders, plumbers, electricians and all other tradespeople write winning tenders

 Written By Jason Cooney, Founder & Principal Writer

 We often get enquiries from builders, plumbers, electricians and other building industry personnel about how to win more tenders, how to apply for a tender and why they are unsuccessful.
-Below is a short guide of how to writing winning bids, tenders and propels for your business.
+Below is a short guide on how to writing winning bids, tenders and proposals for your business.
 We help businesses win government and private contracts across the UK.

 Tailor your bid to your audience

-It’s important tailor your bid or proposal to your audience and provide experience and references that are relevant.
-For example, if you are bidding for a local government contract to provide plumbing maintenance services, you will need to talk about your experience service other maintenance contracts with similar needs to the local council.
-There is no need to focus on your experience in new housing establishments as this will not be as relevant.
+It’s important to tailor your bid or proposal to your audience and provide experience and references that are relevant.
+For example, if you are bidding for a local government contract to provide plumbing maintenance services, detail on your experience in fulfilling similar contracts is essential.
+This is particularly important when inputting suitable referees and contract examples as part of your submission.
+As a result of doing so, you are instilling confidence in the Commissioner that you are capable of successfully delivering the service.

 Go into detail where possible to help you win